davidxmoody/davidxmoody.com/_posts/2014-10-20-first-draft-of-my-cv-and-a-trip-to-bristol.md

 Overall, I really enjoyed this trip.
 I'm pleased with how it went.
 It's purpose was to re-introduce myself to travelling alone and in that respect it was a complete success.
 However, I realise that I can't continue repeating the exact same trip.
 I want to make things difficult for myself.
 Now that I know I can easily handle the travelling, I want to start doing some more challenging activities.

 Specifically, I want to start going to some social events.
 I don't know exactly what yet.
-I'm thinking something similar to the previous LessWrong meetup I went to.
 I've been browsing [meetup.com](http://www.meetup.com/) and have lots of ideas already.